KevinAst/feature-u/docs/detail.md

   An optional {{book.guide.appLifeCycle}} invoked one time, immediately after the app has started.
-Because the app is up-and-running at this time, you have access to the appState and the dispatch() function ... assuming you are using redux (when detected by **feature-u**'s plugable aspects) _(please refer to:
+Because the app is up-and-running at this time, you have access to the getState() and the dispatch() function ... assuming you are using redux (when detected by **feature-u**'s plugable aspects) _(please refer to:
   {{book.guide.appDidStart}})_.